amaaxn/Learnium/MONGODB_ACCESS.md

 # 🔧 MongoDB Database Access Guide

-This guide shows you how to access and manage your Study Coach MongoDB database.
+This guide shows you how to access and manage your Learnium MongoDB database.

 ---